intrepidOlivia/algorithms-course/README.md

 Some preliminary thought suggests that while traversing the log, the timestamp may be delivered as soon as the size of any given tree is equal to n.

 Some assumptions:
-* id[] already exists in a class called Network and is populated with each node acting as its own root.
+* id[] already exists in a union-find class called Network and is populated with each node acting as its own root.
+Network operates as a Weighted-Quick-Union class.
 * size[] already exists, with a length of n, and each value of the array is 1.

 public long earliestFullConnection(Network network, File log) {